svanoort/pyresttest/lessons.md

 # Lessons

 A walkthrough of good and bad decisions in building PyRestTest and their consequences.
-Perhaps informative for others, and at the least interesting to reflect on.
-Interesting at the least because of how it reflects growing knowledge of the python ecosystem.
+Perhaps informative for others, and at the least interesting because of how it reflects growing knowledge of the python ecosystem.

 ## Mistakes:
 * Parsing configuration: using flatten_dictionaries to handle invalid duplicate values in configs causes more grief than it saves